Satre95/Bifrost/README.md

 short3 index;
 SomeObjectType someObject;
-//...
-Init your Key and Value
+//...Init your Key and Value

 bifrost.Insert(index, someObject);
+//...More insertions

+std::vector<SomeObjectType> neighbors;
+bifrost.Neighbors(index, neighbors);
+for(auto & aNeighbor: neighbors) {
+    //...Do something with the neighbors.
+}
 ~~~

 Bifrost is intended for use with 3D data, however, it can be easily be used for 2D indexes, simply set the 3rd element in your index to zero.

+*Note:* When performing neighbor search, if there is a value matching the index being queried, it will be included in the returned list.